-In a big fillip for air connectivity to the Ladakh region, the Government is planning to build four new airports and 37 helipads across the Union Territory (UT), Economic Times.
+In a big fillip for air connectivity to the Ladakh region, the Government is planning to build four new airports and 37 helipads across the Union Territory (UT), reports Economic Times.

 The Government is said to have already identified the land for four new airports which would be capable of handling wide-body aircraft.
 The Government is also said to be planning on an alternative airfield for the town of Leh and a direct link to the Zanskar valley.